hashicorp/design-system/website/docs/foundations/border/partials/border-radius.md

 ## Border radius

-Figma doesn't currently support border radius as a style and the HashiCorp Design System doesn't yet publish tokens for border radius.
-These are a set of high-level guidelines for how border-radius is used in components of various types.
+We don't currently offer border radius tokens or Figma styles.

-At this time the strategy for applying border radius is determined by the size of the component.
+The size of the component determines the border radius.
+These are high-level guidelines for how border radius is used in our components.

 | Size        | Value | Examples                       |
 | ----------- | ----- | ------------------------------ |